 So rather than try to fit all our teens (and ourselves) into one kind of curriculum, we raised our teens and helped our local homeschoolers to understand themselves and set goals.
 Then they could tailor curriculum to enhance those goals.

-We 7Sisters (btw- there are six of us 7Sisters.
-Who’s the 7th Sister?
-YOU are!) had all kinds of teens: college bound, workplace bound, some with learning disabilities, some with strong preferences for curriculum styles.
+We 7Sisters taught all kinds of teens: college bound, workplace bound, some with learning disabilities, some with strong preferences for curriculum styles.
 We had to create curriculum that was flexible to meet their needs.

 When teens learn goal-setting in high school, they have an important tool for success.
 They will need to be able to set goals through college, career, and life in general!

-Not only that, teens who have a hand in setting their goals are often more motivated than teens who are handed a pile of textbooks and told what to do.
+Not only that, teens who give input in setting their goals become more motivated than teens who get handed a pile of textbooks and told what to do.